paullepoulpe/master-thesis/src/03_Background.md

 Each statement is represented as a typed pair (or TP) in LMS.
 A typed pair is composed of a definition and it's associated symbol.
 The set of all statements represent the staged program.

-The resulting program is the generated from the result value, resolving the transitive dependencies and then sorting them topologically to obtain a valid schedule than will produce the result (see [@betterfusion] for a detailed explanation).
+The resulting program is generated from the result value, resolving the transitive dependencies and then sorting them topologically to obtain a valid schedule that will produce the result (see [@betterfusion] for a detailed explanation).

 Here is a simple snippet of code